sujaymohithe/exozet-sujay-y/README.md

 No redux is used in this application for managing application state as it is a simple application.

 ### `react-router`
 No routing is used as this application consists of only a single page.
+This application contains single page url and does not contain any navigation url.

 ### `API`
 ResumeAPI.js implements 2 methods getProfileData and getReposData which connects with GitHub API https://api.github.com/ .Please refer https://developer.github.com/ for more details.
 Axios is used for supporting promise, error handling and callbacks.